aDiThYa-808/testAPI/README.md

 # testAPI

-A CLI tool to create and manage mock API endpoints from your terminal.
-It is designed mainly for frontend developers who want a simple way to test their application without setting up a backend.
+A CLI tool to create and manage mock API endpoints.
+It is designed mainly for frontend developers who want a simple way to test their application without setting up a backend server.

 ---

 ## Features (current stage)
-- Initialize a project with a `testapi.json` file.
+- Initialize project with a `testapi.json` file.
 - Start a local server in your desired port.
-- Add new endpoints with `--method`,`--path`,`--response` and `--status`(optional).
+- Add new endpoints with `--method`,`--path`,`--response` and `--status`(status code is optional).
 - The new endpoints are stored in `testapi.json` file.
 Duplicate entries are prevented.

 ---